sagemath/trac_to_gh/Issue 5463.md

 # Issue 5463: [with patch, needs review] new section for tutorial about functions vs. expressions, etc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5463

 Original creator: jhpalmieri